BradleyCharles/webappdevad320/README.md

 ----Implement Regular Expressions in Express Route Paths 2---- The route for "/user" or "/username" will give a single response.
 The (name)? part makes the "name" optional, so both "/user" and "/username" will be handled by this route.

+----Handling Route Parameters in Express 3----
+This route uses :username to gather the value entered and store it in a variable that is then called by the JavaScript to use in the message.